eldimious/js-notes/async functions/Introduction.md

  - If an Async Function throws an exception, the exception will bubble up to the parent functions just like in normal Javascript, and can be caught with try/catch or we can add .catch() method directly in `await asyncFunc.catch(error => { })` just like in Promises.

-#### Conclusion 1:
+## Conclusions:

-**An Async function always returns Promises**, whether you use await or not.
-That promise resolves with whatever the async function returns, or rejects with whatever the async function throws.
-The async keyword  declares that the asyncFunc() function returns value which is guaranteed **to be a promise**, so that callers can call asyncFunc().then(...) or await asyncFunc() safely.
+- **An Async function always returns Promises**, whether you use await or not.
+They are simply syntactic sugar for creating functions that return and wait for Promises.
+The async keyword just declares that the asyncFunc() function returns value which is guaranteed **to be a promise**, so that callers can call asyncFunc().then(...) or await asyncFunc() safely.
 So when we use `async` keyword we create an **asynchronous functions that always return a Promise**.

-This asyncFunc function will now return a Promise, even if it’s only doing synchronous logic.
+- We can handle an Async function when we call it, exactly like Promise.

+- `await` operator "pauses" an Async Function.

+- `await` returns whatever the async function returns when it is done.
+It will return result if Promise is fulfilled or will throw an error if Promise is rejected

+- Best approach to handle errors of Async function is using `try...catch` statement, but of course we can use `.catch()` method directly in async func when we call it.